migazabragaza/migazabragaza/README.md

 - 👋 Hi, I’m @migazaaaa
 - 👀 I’m interested in playing games and cooking
 - 🌱 I’m currently learning how to play the drums
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on web and mobile development
 - 📫 How to reach me migaza@protonmail.com

 <!---